To hell with Ziggy Stardust, which amounted to starring Judy Garland in The Reluctant Astronaut. — Lester Bangs

 But, daaaaaamn, do you know what I love about Bangs?
 Do you?

 The man was a fan.
 Down to his most-assuredly unwashed socks.
 He LOVED music— new music.
 Old music.
 Big music.
 Small music.
 Stupid music.
 Smart music.

 Bangs went and heard everything.
 If he hated it, he listened to it two or more times.
-He hated albums that later, he loved enough to throw a counter-argument against his own previous emphatic opinions down on the metaphorical table in front of us, his readers.
+He hated albums that he later loved enough to start a counter-argument against his own prior emphatic opinions, throwing the whole blody down on the metaphorical table in front of us, his readers.

 A few words about reading Bangs.
 It’s kind of like taking medication.
 Use only as directed.
 Too much of Lester Bangs’s writing and you will see a freaky fifth-dimension and start yearning for plasticized Beatle boots.